 Prim and proper, that described Gramm.
 Sit up straight and lift the chin.
 Everything in its place and a place for everything – or was it the other way around?
 Gramm’s white gloved hand clutched the navy handbag while she adjusted the white pillbox hat then applied yet another coat of bright red lipstick.

 Samantha focused her attention back to the runway and leaned her forehead against the cold glass.
 The wild wind off the Kansas plain blew the snow across the concrete.
 Gramm had called it the ‘tarmac’.
 Sounded like something from McDonald’s.
 Yes ma’am, I’ll have a Big Mac please, hold the ‘especial sauce and add some tar.
 She giggled, imagining Daddy saying that in the drive-thru.
 Maybe they’d stop there on the way back to Gramm’s house for some real food.
+As the glass fogged over, Samantha leaned closer and smashed her nose against the window, puffing and filling the surface with steam.
+She grew lost in her world of stick figures as she smeared the fog into shapes.

 “Samantha Jane Bartlett!
 Stop that this instant and come be seated.”